 Note: Resetting and setting the TE bit causes the data in the TDR register to be lost.
-Therefore the best time to toggle the TE bit is when the TDRE bit is set, that is, before writing the next byte in the SCIDR.
+Therefore the best time to toggle the TE bit is when the TDRE bit is set i.e. before writing the next byte in the SCIDR.

-10.5.5.3 Receiver
+9.5.5.3 Receiver